A theoretical analysis of mass scaling techniques: Numerical validation

 and As previously noted, $\mathrm{E}_e = \gamma_e\beta (8I_8-\mathbf{e}\mathbf{e}^T) \succeq 0$ and its norm increases with $\beta$.
 Therefore, as $\beta \to \infty$, the eigenvector $\mathbf{x}_1$ associated to the smallest eigenvalue $\lambda_1(\overline{M})$ will try to annihilate this term.
 Since $\mathbf{e} \in \ker(E_e)$ and $L_e\mathbf{x}$ simply extracts entries from $\mathbf{x}$, we expect $\mathbf{x}_1$ to converge to the (normalized) vector of all ones; i.e. $\mathbf{x}_1 =\frac{1}{\sqrt{n}}\mathbf{1}$.
 In this case,

-where $N$ is the number of elements, $m$ is the number of degrees of freedom per element and $n$ is the total number of degrees of freedom.
+reduces to the average connectivity, where $N$ is the number of elements, $m$ is the number of degrees of freedom per element and $n$ is the total number of degrees of freedom.
 Finally, putting all the pieces back together,

 Substituting the discretization parameters, we obtain $\frac{8n}{7mN} \approx 0.2463$, which is very close to the observed rate of $0.25$.
 Our findings also consistently match the observations of Olovsson et al. \cite{olovsson2006iterative}, where the (non-normalized) condition number $\kappa(\overline{M})$ increased by roughly $1+2 \beta$.
 However, this rate is only expected to hold asymptotically and under the previously stated assumptions.